 Key Features:

-- Customizable Templates: Build your own OKR templates
+- Customizable Templates: Build your own OKR template in Excel

 - Collaboration: Multiple team members can edit and view OKRs in real-time